Legislative Status

 The Operational Gap

-The Bill assumes six specific capabilities will be tested, including board-level accountability and risk maturity, shift to dynamic risk management and controls validation, enhanced supply chain management, mandatory technical capabilities and controls, rapid incident response and enhanced reporting and finally regulatory future proofing which will allow changes to be expedited to meet the evolving landscape.
+The Bill assumes six specific capabilities will be tested, including board-level accountability and risk maturity, a shift to dynamic risk management and controls validation, enhanced supply chain management, mandatory technical capabilities and controls, rapid incident response and enhanced reporting and finally regulatory future proofing which will allow changes to be expedited to meet the evolving landscape.

 In my opinion, none of these are new problems.
 The Bill simply removes the flexibility that allowed them to remain unresolved.